- APRs as low as 7.99%

 Citizens One Personal Loan Rates, Fees & Other Terms

-There are no Citizens One personal loan fees.
+- Fees: There are no Citizens One personal loan fees.
 You won’t pay an origination fee for processing the loan, and you won’t be penalized for paying off the loan early.
-You also won’t owe a fee for paying late, but you shouldn’t pay late anyway because Citizens One will report that to the credit bureaus.
+You won’t owe a fee for late payments, either.

 Citizens One Personal Loan Requirements & Application Info

-In order to take out a loan from Citizens One, you’ll need to live in a state where Citizens Bank doesn’t have a branch.
-If there is a branch in your state, your loan will be from Citizens Bank instead.
+- Residence: In order to take out a loan from Citizens One, you’ll need to live in a state where Citizens Bank doesn’t have a branch.
+If there is a branch in your state, the loan will be from Citizens Bank instead.

-Citizens One offers a pre-qualification tool that will not affect your credit score.
-Enter your desired loan amount and personal information such as your address, date of birth and Social Security number to get a quote on your rates.
-Pre-qualification doesn’t guarantee approval but will give you a good idea of what you will pay if approved.
+- Pre-qualification: Citizens One offers a pre-qualification tool that will not affect your credit score.
+Enter your desired loan amount and personal information such as your address, date of birth, and Social Security number to get a quote on your rates.

-To apply for a Citizens One personal loan, you will need to call 1-888-333-0246 or visit a Citizens Bank branch.
-You may apply with a co-applicant if you wish.
+- Ways to apply: To apply for a Citizens One personal loan, you will need to call 1-888-333-0246 or visit a Citizens Bank branch.

 Citizens One Personal Loan Reviews & Transparency